<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="true">https://cheapstack.dev/tools/landing-page-builders</guid>

 <description>Five tools for shipping a single converting page without standing up a full Next.js project.
-Picked for honest pricing, low time-to-live, and outputs that don&apos;t embarrass on mobile.</description>
+Carrd, Framer, Webflow, Cloudflare Pages, and Squarespace compared — pricing from $19/yr (Carrd Pro) to $200+/mo (Webflow Business).
+Indie-friendly options that don&apos;t embarrass on mobile and ship in twenty minutes.</description>

 <category>tool roundup</category>